AgentMindStorm/translation-porter/README.md

     ./translation_porter.exe m effect.minecraft.VAR effect.VAR SECTIONc NULL

+# Input and Output Files
+Input files are located in the `lang_java` folder.
+The files provided with this program are from 24w20a.
+Use [minecraft-asset-extractor](https://github.com/shivamCode0/minecraft-asset-extractor/tree/main) to extract the latest language files.

+Output files are located in the `lang_bedrock` folder.
+Newly ported definitions are automatically sorted into any existing file in the `lang_bedrock` folder in a roughly alphabetical order, allowing easy future expansion.

 # Identifier Expansion
 `s/m/c` means Single, Multiple, or Color.
 Single ports a single definition from Java to Bedrock.
 Multiple ports a set of definitions defined in multiple.txt.
 Color ports a set of definitions specific to the 16 colors of many Minecraft blocks.